Types of Cybersecurity Threats

-The pandemic hasn't just been a public health crisis—it's also created a cybersecurity crisis for businesses.
+The pandemic wasn't just a public health crisis.
+It also created a cybersecurity crisis for businesses.

-Over the past year, businesses and organizations have experienced a significant uptick in cybersecurity attacks from emboldened hackers, largely due to an increase in remote work, gaps in cyber awareness among employees and companies using third-party cloud solutions with unforeseen security vulnerabilities.
-From February to May 2020 alone, more than 500,000 people had their personal information exposed as a result of data breaches on videoconferencing platforms.
+During this time, companies across the landscape experienced a significant uptick in cybersecurity attacks from emboldened hackers.
+This was largely due to an increase in remote work, gaps in cyber-awareness among employees and companies using third-party cloud solutions with unforeseen security vulnerabilities.

-The types of cybersecurity threats businesses must address in 2021 aren't that different from the threats they've previously faced.
-However, hackers are now using more sophisticated means, including artificial intelligence, to automate how they attack devices and systems.
+The types of cybersecurity threats businesses must now address aren't that different from the threats they've previously faced.
+However, hackers are now using more sophisticated means—including artificial intelligence—to automate how they attack devices and systems.

-As a small business owner, here's what you need to know about the top cybersecurity threats in 2021 and how to protect your business.
+Here's what you need to know about the top cybersecurity threats and how to protect your business.

 Types of cybersecurity threats

 This type of cyberattack involves malicious links sent by email that appear legitimate.
-Clicking on these links or opening these emails unintentionally can give hackers access to sensitive data, whether it's personal information or operational and customer data your business collects.
-Hackers have even gotten more sophisticated with their social engineering schemes and have turned to new methods such as smishing—or sending fraudulent texts—to gain unauthorized access to data.
-According to the 2021 Verizon Data Breach Investigations Report, nearly 40% of security breaches involved social engineering schemes like phishing.
+Clicking these links or opening these emails unintentionally can give hackers access to sensitive data, whether it's personal information or operational and customer data your business collects.
+Hackers have even gotten more sophisticated with their social engineering schemes and have turned to new methods like smishing to gain unauthorized access to data.

-Now the leading threat for companies, ransomware attacks increased 485% year over year from 2019 to 2020.
-These attacks involve hackers gaining access to sensitive data, encrypting it and then demanding a ransom to restore access.
+Now the leading threat for companies, ransomware attacks involve hackers gaining access to sensitive data, encrypting it and then demanding a ransom to restore access.
 Ransomware attacks can cause massive disruption, as witnessed in the gas shortages on the East Coast in May 2021 due to a ransomware attack on a major pipeline.
-In this situation, Colonial Pipeline paid nearly $5 million to restore access to its data—a hefty sum that many small businesses can't afford.
+In this situation, Colonial Pipeline paid almost $5 million to restore access to its data—a hefty sum that many small businesses can't afford.

 3 Weak cloud and endpoint security